Welcome to the Office of Undergraduate Education

 Ohio State University.

-We are responsible for the oversight of the academic programming for undergraduates
+Undergraduate Education is responsible for the oversight of the academic programming for undergraduates

 rigorous, enriching, and rewarding environment that is The Ohio State University.